laravel-enso/notifications/README.md

 - uses [Pusher](https://pusher.com/) and [Laravel's notification infrastructure](https://laravel.com/docs/5.4/broadcasting) to bring minimal-setup notification functionality
 - users can also be notified via email
-- comes with a VueJS embeddable component that displays notifications
 - allows the lazy loading of notifications
 - read and unread notifications are visually differentiated and can be manualy/automatically marked as read, as well as cleared
 - polymorphic relationships are used, in order to be able to attach notifications to any entity

 ### Installation Steps

-1. Add `LaravelEnso\Notifications\NotificationsServiceProvider::class` to `config/app.php`

-2. Run the migrations

-3. Publish the component with `artisan vendor:publish --tag=notifications-component`

-4. If not registered already, register on [Pusher](https://pusher.com/) and set your credentials in your `.env` file:
+If not registered already, register on [Pusher](https://pusher.com/) and then set your credentials in your `.env` file:

     ````
     BROADCAST_DRIVER=pusher